-- o Thesis Track - o Nonthesis Track
+- Thesis Track (MS_CYPR) - Nonthesis Track (MS_CYPR_NT)

-MAMS- Master in Applied Math Science
+MAMS- Master in Applied Math Science (MAMS_APMA_AS)

 This is a professional master's degree program designed for students who seek a broad training in applied computational/quantitative methods as preparation for professional employment in business, government, or industry.
 Students in this program take a core curriculum of courses offered by the three mathematical science departments from the Franklin College of Arts and Sciences.